ThinkportRepo/cloudformation-data-pipeline/image-recognition/README.md

 * Upload a teamplate file
 * Choose "image-recognition.yml" from the repository.
 IMPORTANT: In the "Parameters" section, you have to set "codeBucketName" as the name of the bucket that contains your code, and likewise "sourceBucketName" for your source bucket. "codeKey" is the name of your lambda function and "codeRuntime" its runtime, for which the default is correct unless you changed them.
 For the other parameters, follow their descriptions.
 They can later be changed.
 Also, add any tags you might want to give the stack (ex: name).

-4. Set a notification trigger from your source bucket to the lambda function.
+4. Set a notification trigger from your source bucket to the lambda function:
 * AWS Services
 * S3
 * Choose your source bucket